jeetkunecoder/scala-recipes/scala-recipes.md

 **** Cannot resolve slick.driver
 **************************************

+(The versions for slick and slf4 should be taken accordingly to our development environment.)
-In the build.sbt we must include
+In the build.sbt we must include:

 libraryDependencies ++= Seq(
     "com.typesafe.slick" %% "slick" % "3.1.1",